Watchdog caught in political crossfire on his Russia report

-WASHINGTON (AP) — The Justice Department’s internal watchdog was caught in a political tug of war Wednesday as Republican and Democratic senators used his report on the origins of Russia investigation to back their views that it was an important and legitimate probe or a badly bungled farce.
+WASHINGTON (AP) — The Justice Department’s internal watchdog was caught in a political tug of war Wednesday as Republican and Democratic senators used his report on the origins of the Russia investigation involving Donald Trump’s 2016 campaign to support their views that it was a legitimate probe or a badly bungled farce.

-Inspector General Michael Horowitz testified before the Senate Judiciary Committee about his findings this week that while the FBI had a legitimate basis to launch the Russia investigation and was not motivated by political bias in doing so, there were major flaws in how that investigation was conducted.
+Inspector General Michael Horowitz testified before the Senate Judiciary Committee about his findings that while the FBI had a legitimate basis to launch the investigation and was not motivated by political bias in doing so, there were major flaws in how that investigation was conducted.

 The hearing was the latest reflection of Washington’s intense politicization.
 Senators from both parties praised a detailed, nuanced report by a widely respected, nonpartisan investigator, while pressing him to call attention to findings that back their positions.

-Horowitz tried to strike a balance.
-He insisted that the FBI should not feel comforted by his findings and pointed out the absence of evidence for some of the most sensational claims by President Donald Trump and his supporters: that the investigation into ties between his 2016 campaign and Russia had been opened for political reasons or that agents had infiltrated his election bid.
+He noted, on one hand, his conclusion that there was a proper basis to open the investigation and that that decision did not appear motivated by political bias.
+And under questioning from Democrats, he acknowledged the absence of evidence for some of the most sensational claims by Trump and his supporters: that the investigation into ties between his presidential campaign and Russia had been opened for political reasons, that agents had infiltrated his election bid or that former President Barack Obama had directed a wiretap of the Republican candidate.

+Still, his opening statement was overwhelmingly critical of the investigation, and he returned time and again throughout the hearing to serious problems that he said underscored the need for policy changes.
+He made clear that the FBI should not be comforted by his findings.

+The most serious problems, he said, concerned FBI applications for court approval to eavesdrop on a former Trump campaign aide.
+He rebuked officials up and down the chain of command for failing to update judges as they learned new information that undercut some of their original assertions.

-His opening statement was overwhelmingly critical of the investigation, focusing more on the flaws that his report.
-Under questioning from Republicans, he rejected the views of former FBI Director James Comey, who had claimed vindication for the bureau based on Horowitz’s conclusions.
+“It doesn’t vindicate anybody at the FBI who touched this, including theleadership,” Horowitz said.
+That was a rejection of the views of former FBI Director James Comey, who earlier this week had claimed vindication for the bureau based on Horowitz’s conclusions.

-“I think the activities we found don’t vindicate anybody” in the FBI involved in preparing applications to eavesdrop on a former Trump campaign aide.
+Republicans and Democrats pressed Horowitz on whether he believed the FBI had acted with partisan bias.
+His response was hedged: He said the multitude of errors during the surveillance warrant process, which included the altering of an email by an FBI lawyer, was so “inexplicable” and yielded no obvious explanations that he could not be confident about the intention.

-Yet Horowitz also repeatedly noted under questioning from Democrats that he had not found that the FBI had targeted Trump for investigation for political reasons.
+Even so, Horowitz also repeatedly noted under questioning from Democrats that he had not found evidence that the FBI opened its investigation for political reasons.
+The probe began with proper cause, he said, after the FBI learned that a Trump campaign aide had been told that Russia had information that could hurt the presidential campaign of Trump’s Democratic rival, Hillary Clinton.

-“It finds that it was a properly predicated investigation based on the rules on the FBI,” Horowitz of his report.
+“It finds that it was a properly predicated investigation based on the rules of the FBI,” Horowitz said of his report.

+But Horowitz said they had a relatively technical disagreement — Durham, he said, believed the evidence was sufficient to open a preliminary investigation but not a full one.
+The latter gives the FBI more intrusive tools for an investigation.

-Horowitz’s report identified significant problems with applications to receive and renew warrants to eavesdrop on former Trump campaign aide Carter Page in 2016 and 2017.
+Horowitz’s report identified significant problems with applications to receive and renew warrants to monitor the communications of former Trump campaign aide Carter Page in 2016 and 2017.
 Investigators were concerned about Page’s ties to Russia, but never accused him of wrongdoing.

 Horowitz told senators that the FBI failed to follow its own standards for accuracy and completeness when it sought a warrant from the secretive Foreign Intelligence Surveillance Court to monitor Page’s communications.